cagix/pandoc-lecture/README.md

 Using [Pandoc Markdown](http://pandoc.org/MANUAL.html) most of the standard TeX structures can be written in a much shorter way.
-Since pandoc does not parse Markdown contained in TeX environments, the `\begin{XXX}` and `\end{XXX}` commands need to be replaced using redefinitions like `\newcommand{\XXXbegin}{\begin{XXX}}`.
+Since pandoc does not parse Markdown contained in TeX environments, all `\begin{XXX}` and `\end{XXX}` commands need to be replaced using redefinitions like `\newcommand{\XXXbegin}{\begin{XXX}}`.

-Also by introducing a `\notesbegin` and `\notesend` command in combination with a custom pandoc filter, the lecture notes can be placed freely at any location in the material.
+Also by introducing a notes block/inline (using the new Pandoc fenced Divs) in combination with a custom pandoc filter, the lecture notes can be placed freely at any location in the material.
 Using the filter the lecture notes do not appear in the slides but in the handout.
 The lecture notes can contain any valid Markdown or TeX code, even further (sub-) sections.

 Pandoc can convert Markdown also to HTML and EPUB.
 Thus a single source can be used to create lecture slides (PDF) and handouts (HTML/EPUB).
 Even slide